Running Rocket City - Part 2: The Process

 “Success doesn’t come from pie-in-the-sky thinking.
 It’s the result of consciously doing something each day that will add to your overall excellence.” – Coach Nick Saban

-About two weeks ago, I sent a text to some friends saying my next blog post would be titled, “Don’t Run a Marathon.”
-The idea was a little reverse psychology for myself—maybe if I talked about all the “good things” I’ve learned and gained from training for this marathon, I’d actually start believing them.
+About three weeks ago, I sent a text to some friends saying my next blog post would be titled, “Don’t Run a Marathon.”
+The idea was a little reverse psychology for myself—maybe if I talked about all the “good" things I’ve learned and gained from training for this marathon, I’d actually start believing them.
 After I sent the text to my friend/colleague/running expert/marathon coach, Claire Golding, she replied, “Hey, are you good?”

 Find you a friend who will ask, “Are you good?”

-I had just come off a 40‑mile week and was preparing for my longest training run: 22 miles last Saturday (November 15th).
-My negative thoughts were growing, and I was dreading not only the next morning’s run but the next week (and honestly the remainder) of my training.
+I had just come off a 40‑mile week and was preparing for my longest training run: 22 miles on Saturday, November 15th.
+My negative thoughts were growing, and I was dreading not only the next morning’s run but the entire next week, and to be honest, the remainder of my training.
 My perfectionist tendencies were creeping back in as I became anxious about not completing my runs exactly as prescribed with various family and holiday activities approaching.
 I was also feeling beat up and tired from the training—I was literally fantasizing about living in my purple Christmas pajamas, glued to the living room couch for a week after the dang race.

 I replied to Claire’s message: “I really am good—it’s just not easy AT ALL.
 I didn’t think it would be easy, but as an adult, I don’t think I’ve challenged myself to this extreme physically and mentally before.
 CrossFit Opens, basic.
 Pole vaulting as a Pre‑Masters athlete post‑childbirth, okay.
 Even my labor pains passed easier than marathon training.”